regen100/multilint/README.md

 A [treefmt](https://github.com/numtide/treefmt)-inspired tool to run multiple linters.

 ## Configuration format
-`multilint.toml` should exists in the working directory.
+`multilint.toml` should exist in the working directory.

 ### Example
 ```